LambdaTest/documentation/docs/mocha-on-hyperexecute.md

 title: Run automation tests on HyperExecute using Puppeteer Mocha
 hide_title: true
 sidebar_label: Mocha
-description: Learn how to run Selenium automation tests on HyperExecute grid using the Puppeteer Mocha framework
+description: Learn how to run Selenium automation tests on HyperExecute using the Puppeteer Mocha framework
 keywords:
   - unittest
   - unittest selenium